 When you have fibroids, having sex can be painful.
 Fibroids, non-cancerous tumors, grow in and on the uterus.
-Depending on where they develop, the fibroids can interfere with your sexual relations.
+Those fibroids can interfere with your sexual relations because of where they develop.
 But that’s not the only way fibroids interfere with intimacy.

 Women with fibroids may get bloated.
 Their periods may be longer and heavier.
 They may experience pelvic pain outside their period.
 And dealing with all of that can make sex seem unappealing.

 In order to make sex more comfortable and connected, couples need to first be open to communicating together.
 The partner without fibroids has to be supportive and understanding.
 The woman dealing with fibroids should feel comfortable expressing her feelings.

 And, once the lines of communication are open, try these tips to make sex with fibroids easier:

 Improving Sex with Fibroids

 Women with fibroids may be scared to have sex.
 They may have already experienced painful intercourse, or may be worried about what sex will feel like.
 Focusing on foreplay will give your partner time to relax, and will also ensure that her body is completely ready for intercourse.
 Both of those factors should help reduce or eliminate pain with penetration.